-In 1997, BARC, a 6,582-acre federal agricultural research facility, was determined eligible in its entirety for listing in the National Register of Historic Places (NRHP) as the largest national research facility for the USDA and for its role as the most diversified agricultural research complex in the world.
-Building 267 was not described in the 1997 report.
-This evaluation finds that while Building 267 is not individually significant, it contributes to the overall significance of BARC.
+Building 270 was surveyed in 1997 (Robinson and Associates 1998) but not evaluated to determine the building's individual significance or status as a contributing or non-contributing property at BARC, a 6,582-acre federal agricultural research facility.
+BARC was determined eligible in its entirety for listing in the National Register of Historic Places (NRHP) as the largest national research facility for the USDA and for its role as the most diversified agricultural research complex in the world.
+This evaluation finds that while Building 270 is not individually significant, it contributes to the overall significance of BARC.
 The history and development of the agricultural research facility also reflects New Deal policies and programs, and contains notable landscape architecture, Georgian Revival architecture, and experimental agricultural architecture.
 The criteria applied to evaluate properties for the NRHP are presented below.